Laravel-OC/june-presentation/README.md

 ### Assets

-Assets are concatenated by a super ghetto script, `build.php`, in the root folder.
+Assets are concatenated by a *superior* ghetto script, `build.php`, in the root folder.

 Possible topic ideas